cloudmesh-community/fa18-516-17/project-report/report.md

 > *	Omnichannel: Omnichannel and path to purchase data varies greatly and can hold insights as to how consumers shop for certain products and brands.
 > *	E-commerce: Knowledge of purchases made online is desirable to understand which products have better potential to sell online.

-The variety and amount of data available in the datasets makes pulling and storing the data a challenge.
+The variety and amount of data available in the datasets make pulling and storing the data a challenge.
 This challenge is exacerbated by the need to blend the vastly different internal and external data together.

 ### Dataset.